dimikave/Timeseries-AUTH2020/README.md

 ## Status of the project
 As of the completion of the project, it will NOT be maintained.
 By no means should it ever be considered stable or safe to use, as it may contain incomplete parts, critical bugs and security vulnerabilities.

+## Code
+MATLAB R2018a version.
+Using a different version, you may need to customize some commands.

 ## Support - Contact
 Reach out to me:
 - dimitris.kave@gmail.com